zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

     └── spec_helper.rb
 ```

-All labs will more or less have the same structure.
-(Non-lab lessons will still
+All labs will more or less have the same structure. (non-lab lessons will still
 have CONTRIBUTING.md, LICENSE.md, and README.md files.)
 In Ruby, all labs will
 have a `spec` folder that contains our tests.